Advait Sarkar

 Interaction design, AI, and society

-I'm interested in many aspects of how humans interact with artificial intelligence, and the implications for technology and society.
+I have demonstrated that "human-AI collaboration" is a poor metaphor that is complicit in the exploitation of workers in the Global South.
 My students and I have found that people are reluctant to adopt self-driving cars, that conversations with a chatbot therapist are not very enjoyable, and that speaking conversationally in natural language is probably not the ideal way to interact with voice assistants.
 Moreover, when programming an intelligent system (such as a recommender system), it's probably better to allow users to specify rules, rather than feedback such as like/dislike.

 I've found that asking people to order (rank) things, rather than scoring them, is a faster and more accurate way of measuring human judgment, in domains ranging from multiple sclerosis assessment, to word complexity.
 This is important for machine learning systems that are trained on such human judgments.